VPAC/rsa/doc/design-rsaquery.md

 > Query engine technology stack.

-The use of NetCDF-Java allows many CDM1 datasets to be read - including NetCDF 3 and 4, provided they are using the classic data model.
+The use of NetCDF-Java allows many [CDM][cdm] datasets to be read - including NetCDF 3 and 4, provided they are using the classic data model.
 Rsaquery can be used as an image processing library with any data store that can produce a `NetcdfDataset`.
 The modified architecture is shown below.

 ![Technology stack diagram for rsaquery, showing integration with other software as a library](images/query-arch-library.png)